 Tree Inspection

 Your trees are often the cornerstone of your home’s curb appeal and property value.
-Unfortunately, they're vulnerable to disease, pests, and other environmental stresses — all of which can wreak havoc on your trees’ health and risk your property’s beauty.
+Unfortunately, they’re vulnerable to disease, pests, and other environmental stresses.
 For this reason, it’s helpful to have a tree inspection conducted by a certified arborist at least every few years, after any major storm event, or if you notice a change in the tree’s appearance or structure.
-These inspections should be performed by TRAQ (Tree Risk Assessment Qualified) certified arborists who know how to evaluate each tree's condition and provide options for improvement or just plain old peace of mind.
+More specifically, these inspections should be performed by Tree Risk Assessment Qualified (TRAQ) certified arborists who know how to evaluate each tree’s condition and provide options for improvement or just plain old peace of mind.
 The team you need to call is Heartwood Tree Care.

-We provide thorough tree inspections across Charlotte, Lake Norman, and Asheville, NC, because we believe it’s our duty to help trees survive seasonal changes, urban impacts, and an array of weather conditions.
+We provide thorough tree inspections across Charlotte and Lake Norman, NC, because we believe it’s our duty to help trees survive seasonal changes, urban impacts, and an array of weather conditions.
 With every inspection, we uncover the story behind your tree canopy, identify hidden challenges, and craft solutions that fit your property’s unique needs.
-Our range of services and effective treatments — from tree pruning and tree removal to fertilization and soil care — ensure your trees remain strong and vibrant.
+Our range of services and effective treatments, including tree pruning, tree removal, deep-root fertilization, and rootwork, allows your trees to remain strong and vibrant.

-Contact us today to schedule your next inspection!
+Contact us today to schedule your next inspection and find out what your trees need (if anything!) to thrive.

 Why Tree Inspections Are a Must

-Certified arborists bring expertise and methodology to every tree inspection, ensuring each tree is examined for overall health, structural integrity, and potential risks.
-We will provide detailed insights on how to reduce risk, keep your trees and landscape healthy and beautiful.
-When you decide to trust our team to handle your trees you know you can expect a perfect balance of care, professionalism, and always adhering to industry standards.
+During a tree inspection, we will examine each tree for overall health, structural integrity, and potential risks.
+We will then provide detailed insights on how to reduce risk and keep your trees healthy and beautiful.

 Read More